Dora the Explorer (TV series): Development

-In 1995, Chris Gifford, Valerie Walsh, and Eric Weiner began developing a television series titled The Knockarounds, about a group of forest animals led by a brave explorer raccoon.
-Gifford later explained "Val had an idea for a treasure hunt show and I wanted to do an adventure show, so eventually we settled on a problem-solving show that would give kids tools to help them sort through all the things that come at them."
+In 1995, Chris Gifford, Valerie Walsh, and Eric Weiner began developing a television series titled The Knockarounds, about a group of forest animals led by a brave explorer rabbit.
+Gifford later explained, "Val had an idea for a treasure hunt show and I wanted to do an adventure show, so eventually we settled on a problem-solving show that would give kids tools to help them sort through all the things that come at them."
 The creators pitched The Knockarounds to Nickelodeon's president of film and TV entertainment Albie Hecht, who instead ordered a pilot for Janice Burgess' pitch Me and My Friends.

 The three had often thought about making the lead raccoon a human, and ultimately decided make the change after The Knockarounds was rejected.
 Gifford, who had designed the raccoon after his daughter, changed the character to a girl of Irish descent named Nina, described by Weiner as "an ordinary girl who could solve any problem she encountered" and "a superhero by her persistence".
 The pitch was reworked under the name Nina's Pop-up Puzzle, and a pilot was produced.

 In May 1998, Nickelodeon executive Brown Johnson attended the Children Now trade conference in Los Angeles.
 The organization unveiled a study titled "A Different World: Children's Perceptions of Race and Class in the Media", which stated that children of varying race strongly believed there weren't enough Latino or Asian characters on television, and more than two-thirds of the surveyed children believed it was important to see their race on TV.
 Upon Johnson's return, the creators were asked if they could include Hispanic elements in their series.
 At first there was hesitancy, but eventually they realized that they had "a great opportunity" and the character's design remained.
 Dora is a Latina; according to a Nickelodeon spokesman, "she was developed to be pan-Latina to represent the diversity of Latino cultures".